On Location...Lesson 1

 Spread Light, Share Love, DO Art!

-Feel free to share this blog post or portions of it on your own blog or website, but I ask that you you include:
+Feel free to share any of this blog post on your own blog or website, but I ask that you you include:

 Rebecca Zdybel is an artist and instructor in Myrtle Beach, SC.
-Follow her and see her work at http://www.artmyrtlebeach.com/All paintings are copyrighted to Rebecca Zdybel with all rights are reserved by the artist.
+Follow her and see her work at http://www.artmyrtlebeach.com/

 "Like" my facebook page: Rebecca Zdybel- Artist